kmamal/node-sdl/README.md

 * `<number>`

-The number of bytes that are currently queued up, waiting to be either played by the instance or dequeued by the user.
+The number of bytes that are currently queued up, waiting to be either played by the system or dequeued by the user.

 ### audioInstance.clearQueue()